 What to Know About Hiring a General Contractor

 When it comes to choosing a licensed general contractor for your home improvement on Long Island, there are many qualifications to consider.
 No matter the size of the job, it is important that you know what the role of the contractor is, and what questions to ask before you sign on the dotted line.
-Suffolk County Home Improvements has compiled a list of things you should know before you hire your Long Island general contractor.
+Albicocco Home Improvements has compiled a list of things you should know before you hire your Long Island general contractor.

 What is a Contractor?